Product Management After Dentistry: A Comprehensive Guide

 What is Product Management in Healthcare?

-Product management in healthcare is the process of conceptualising, planning, developing, marketing, launching, and innovating products.
+Product management in healthcare is the process of conceptualising, innovating, planning, developing, marketing, and launching products.
 (1)

-The aim is to enhance patient experience and operational efficiency while adhering to strict regulations.
+The aim is to enhance patient experience and operational efficiency while ensuring compliance with relevant requirements.
 (2)

 The key responsibilities of a product manager include: